Information for Prospective Applicants

 The Zimbabwean Music Festival celebrates the music and culture of Zimbabwe and closely related southern African music and dance.
 We welcome applicants whose performances or instructional offerings fit these categories.

 In order to apply to teach and or perform at the Zimbabwean Music Festival, you must either be a United States citizen or resident, or you must have a valid US visa.
-We cannot consider your application unless you have a visa or provide evidence that a visa has been applied for.
+We cannot consider your application unless you have a visa or provide evidence that a visa is being applied for.
 We recommend the P3 US visa type for visiting Zimbabweans.
 Zimfest cannot sponsor these visas, nor provide them for guest performers and teachers.
 You will need a contact person, agent or organization in the US to apply for the proper visa, and cannot apply for the visa yourself.
-The P3 visa application process can cost between $400.00 to $1000.00 US dollars.
+The P3 visa application process can cost from $400.00 to $1000.00 US dollars.

 In some cases the B1 business/travel visa may be accepted, and the applicant must apply for this visa at the US Embassy where s/he resides.
 Although visitors on a B-1 visa cannot be paid for work while in the US, they can be paid an honorarium for participation in an educational conference (Zimfest).
 However, holders of these visas cannot perform in any concert for which admission is charged, including the Zimfest evening concerts.